How to Treat Your Car for Bed Bugs

 If you have bed bugs in your home and you own an automobile, then you may have bed bugs in your car, as well.
 Bed bugs don't actually live on people's bodies, but they do hitchhike on us and our clothing and belongings.
 Many bed bug treatments fail because people overlook the car when planning their treatment approach.

-Unfortunately, in some ways, cars are even more difficult to treat for bed bugs than houses are.
+Unfortunately, in some ways, cars and trucks are even more difficult to treat for bed bugs than houses are.
 They have all kinds of nooks and crannies into which bed bugs can escape.
-They also contain electronic equipment in which bed bugs can hide, but which can't be easily treated (if at all), as well as trim in which bed bugs can hide, but that can't easily be removed.
+They also contain electronic equipment in which bed bugs can hide, but which can't be easily treated (if at all); as well as trim in which bed bugs can hide, but that can't easily be removed.

 In short, treating a car for bed bugs can be a real challenge.
 You may want to ask local exterminators how much they charge to do it.
 Some of them have heat-treatment chambers into which they can drive the whole car.
 It's worth calling around to find out.